Have your say on a development application

 - state the name and residential or business address of each person who made the submission

-- be received by the City during the formal public notification period
+- be made to the entity prescribed by the Planning Act 2016 during the fixed public notification period.

 Email: email@example.com with the Have your say on a development application submission form attached.

 PO Box 5042